MIDS-scaling-up/v3/week06/lab/README.md

 ```

 You can see that for this camera, it's format is YUY2, and that our available dimensions and framerates are related.

+For the rest of the camera based examples, you'll need to use values that work with your actual hardware.

 Let's start by asking for 30 FPS.
 Note, you'll need to use the` X/1` for framerates.
 ```
 gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-raw,framerate=30/1 ! xvimagesink
 ```